 However, not all audiologists have specialized training in translating music signals for hearing aids as well as how you experience music differently from regular speech.
 As a result, it is important to talk to your audiologist and find out where his or her specialization lies.
 See if your audiologist can refer you to someone who has more expertise in the specific area of music appreciation.

-Use a Hearing Amplifier
+Use a Hearing Aid

 When enjoying live music, hearing aids can’t always help you the same way that they can in conversations with people.
 That’s because hearing aids specifically translate sounds into signals sent to your brain.
 Those signals, in turn, help you to understand and interpret human speech.
-Hearing amplifiers make it possible to better hear the sounds around you.
+Hearing aids make it possible to better hear the sounds around you.